notshi/dquery/dquery.md

 }
 ```

-We can do the same search using the `xson` table but this will be much slower as the `xson` table is huge and encompasses the entire IATI element structure.
+We can do the same search using the `xson` table but this will be much slower as this column is not part of the IATI Standard and so is not indexed.
 You can compare this by looking at the `duration` of the query.

 This query took 17 seconds compared to almost instantaneous in the previous query.

-When creating queries, it is always good to aim at efficiency so it could be that it takes a few tries to get it right.
+**When creating queries, it is always good to aim at efficiency so it could be that it takes a few tries to get it right.**
 Databases are complex creatures!

 Here we selected the `/reporting-org@ref` element from the `xson` table and gave the column a temporary name (alias).